We offer a broad and exciting curriculum for pupils aged from two to nineteen.

 Pupils in classes 2, 3, 4, 5 and 6 (key stages 2 and 3) follow the national curriculum requirements, supported by extra curricular activities to develop independence, self care and self esteem.

-Class 7 (key stage 4) pupils continue to study the core subjects of English, maths, science and computing.
+Class 7 and 8 (key stage 4) pupils continue to study the core subjects of English, maths, science and computing.
 Functional and communication skills are developed in line with each student's needs.
 Vocational and life skills are introduced following Edexcel externally accredited courses.

 For further information about the curriculum followed at Eresby School please contact us.